 3. Waco is perfect for Spring Break in Texas – but expect crowds

-To give you a frame of reference, Waco is about 90 miles from Dallas and about 180 miles from both San Antonio and Houston.
-If you are flying, it’s easy enough to do a stand-alone trip to Waco if you rent a car.
+Waco is about 90 miles from Dallas and about 180 miles from both San Antonio and Houston.
+If you are flying, it's easy enough to do a stand-alone trip to Waco if you rent a car.
 Tourism in Waco is BOOMING, so plan your trip accordingly.
 If you are looking to plan spring break travel in Texas, Waco is going to be a popular spot.

 I live in San Antonio and I've visited roughly once a year for the past four years and I've seen a different Waco each time I visit.